BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 - For Remifentanil

 - For Norepinephrine the value from @beloeilNorepinephrineKineticsDynamics2005 are used for MAP interaction in accordance to the PK model.
-Here the default paramaters do not model an interaction between Norepinephrine and CO due to negligible impact [@pardoBasicsAnesthesiaEBook2017].
+For the impact on Cardiac Output we extrapolate value from @hamzaouiEarlyAdministrationNorepinephrine2010.

 # Conclusion and Future development